 - Add branding.
 This step won't change the process itself, but makes the packages more personalized.
 When the customer receives their package with your branding and any personal touches like a thank you note, they won't be thinking about automation.
 This builds the customer relationship and increases the chance of them becoming a return customer.
 This is a great tool for DTC marketing and B2B marketing.

 Have You Had Your Fill?

 The world of eCommerce fulfillment may not be glamorous, but it has a major impact on your bottom line.
 By optimizing fulfillment and integrating all software, you can lower your costs and grow your sales.
-You may also want to use an eCommerce marketplace to increase your sales and make the most out of your new fulfillment operation.
+You may also want to use an online marketplace to increase your sales and make the most out of your new fulfillment operation.